nasa/fprime/docs/Tutorials/HelloWorld/Deployments.md

 > `topology.fpp`.

 Finally, our new telemetry channel should be added to our telemetry packet specification.
-For this tutorial the channel can be ignored as our deployment will not use the telemetry packitizer.
+For this tutorial the channel can be ignored as the deployment will not use the telemetry packetizer.
 Add the following to the `ignore` section of `MyDeployment/Top/MyDeploymentPackets.xml`.

 ```